 Amherst College Press representatives will be attending the following events.
 Email us if you'd like to meet up.

-We'll be online and presenting a Publishing Workshop at this year's virtual NeMLA
+We'll be online for this year's virtual ACLA

 Benigno Sanchez Eppler and Rachel Jirka explore the history of episolarity in this hands-on workshop